athoug/100-days-of-code/round-1-log.md

 still on the two courses on React and Redux.
 In the react course wen't over a couple of refresher on next generation JS and in the redux course created ourt redux store, our actions and reducers.

 _Note to Self_ Think of actions as events and reducers as event handlers

+### R1D17: January 21 Monday
+still on the two courses on React covered quite a few in the redux course.
+Went over dispatching [which is basicaly firing events] of the actions and connecting our states and actions to our props, also covered teh first reducer example and adding some animation to it.
+For the React course, today I just practiced a bit of next gen JS jsut to hone in the concepts.